livecomsjournal/article_templates/your.README.md

 <!-- Here, record summaries of important changes.
 A granular discussion of changes will be kept in GitHub by issue tracking.-->
 - 16 June 2017: Added important information about robots due to suggestions of contributor IA.
 - 5 May 2017: Made it REALLY a lot better.
 - 3 May 2017: EMH added as author.
-In addition to greatly improved discussion of best pratices in marlin fishing, text made significantly more economical.
+In addition to greatly improved discussion of best practices in marlin fishing, text made significantly more economical.
 - 1 May 2017: Made it lots, lots, better.
 - 12 April 2017: added information on best practices use of gamma radiation.
 - 1 April 2017: Started document

+ LocalWords:  Markdown FL Rosalind UK NJ Avengers Wynne GitHub LiveCoMS EMH IA
+ LocalWords:  chemRxiv Changelog